ibm-cloud-docs/vpc/vsi-profile-details-flexible.md

 {{site.data.keyword.attribute-definition-list}}

-# General purpose - Flex (beta)
+# General purpose - Flex
 {: #flexible-profiles-virtual-servers}

-[Beta]{: tag-blue}

-Flex profiles are a beta feature and are available for evaluation and testing purposes.
-Contact [IBM support](/docs/account?topic=account-using-avatar#getting-support) if you're interested in getting access.
-{: beta}

 The general purpose Flex virtual server profiles (nano, balanced, compute, and memory) are built atop the 2nd and 4th Generation Intel® Xeon® Scalable processors and AMD’s 3rd generation EPYC processors.
 You can place Flex profiles on any available generation of these processors in a specified region.
 {: shortdesc}